cryptocode/terminal-doom/README.md

 # Terminal Doom
-Terminal Doom enables Doom-based games to play smoothly in modern terminals using the Kitty graphics protocol.
-Also works over ssh on fast connections.
+Terminal Doom enables Doom-based games to play smoothly in modern terminals with original graphics and sound.
+It also works over fast ssh connections.

-`doom1.wad` is included in the repository; other wad files are available on various online sites.

-Check it out (feel free to crank up sound):
+Demo with sound:

 [![Demo]](https://github.com/user-attachments/assets/8ca127d7-23f6-45cd-82e9-49c51c4cdc42)

 ## Building
-Build with Zig v.0.13 (which includes a C compiler for the doomgeneric parts).

-There are no system dependencies, just clone and build:
+There are no system dependencies, so just clone and build with Zig v0.13:

-`zig build -Dsound=true -Doptimize=ReleaseFast`
+`zig build -Doptimize=ReleaseFast`

 Run with `zig-out/bin/terminal-doom`